anmonteiro/anmonteiro.github.io/_posts/2016-01-21-writing-om-next-reloadable-code-a-checklist.md

       (om/force-root-render! reconciler))))
 ```

+I hope the above advice will prove useful in your Om Next journey.
+Thanks for reading!

 ---

 <sup><sub>1</sub></sup> also keep in mind that this might not be desirable if you change whatever that definition contains.
 A full reload will probably be necessary in that case.